 Or maybe your talent lies in finding out things, discovering new ways to tackle the job.
 Pharmacists are increasingly involved in cutting edge medical research and there are exciting new ways of diagnosing and treating illness on the horizon.
 You could be part of those discoveries.

 If the answer is “yes” to these questions then perhaps it's worth your time to look a little more deeply at pharmacy as a career choice.

 The four-year Master of Pharmacy (MPharm) degree is offered by accredited universities in the UK.

-All UK pharmacy degrees are approved by the Royal Pharmaceutical Society of Great Britain, to ensure that students have received a thorough and appropriate education for their professional registration and subsequent development and careers.
+All UK pharmacy degrees are approved by the General Pharmaceutical Council, to ensure that students have received a thorough and appropriate education for their professional registration and subsequent development and careers.

 Although most courses are geared to those with A-levels in chemistry and two of biology/mathematics/physics, students may be also considered with chemistry or biology (and one other subject).
 You need basic literacy and numeracy skills (eg; GCSE in English language and mathematics).
 If you have taken the Scottish Highers the Scottish equivalent to A levels you will need passes in chemistry, maths (with either calculus or statistics), English and either physics, biology, human biology or geography.

 Approximately one third of students admitted to schools of pharmacy have other qualifications.
 These include Irish School Leaving Certificate, National or Higher National Certificate/Diplomas, International Baccalaureate, Access qualifications.

 You might find the UCAS website helpful in finding out further information about pharmacy degree courses, including specific entry requirements.